SparkDevNetwork/Rock/.github/PULL_REQUEST_TEMPLATE.md

 # Screenshots
 _Provide us some screenshots if your pull request either alters existing UI or provides new UI.
 Arrows and labels are helpful._

+# Documentation
+_If your change effects the UI or needs to be documented in one of the existing [user guides](http://www.rockrms.com/Learn/Documentation), please provide the brief write-up here:_